 Author contributions: Desai R designed the methodology and performed analysis; Desai R, Alvi AT, Vasavada A, Pulkurthi YS, Patel BA, Mohammed AS, Doshi S and Ogbu I were involved with data curation, visualization, and interpretation; Alvi AT, Pulkurthi YS, Patel BA, Vasavada A, and Mohammed AS were involved with writing of manuscript; Desai R, Alvi AT, Doshi S and Ogbu I performed reviewing and final editing; all authors have read and agreed to the published version of the manuscript; Desai R and Alvi AT are designated co-first authors, with Desai R contributing substantially to conceptualization, methodology, and editorial work, and Alvi AT to data curation, visualization, interpretation, and writing.

-Corresponding author: Ikechukwu Ogbu, MD, Doctor, Department of Internal Medicine, Mountainview Hospital, 2880 N tenaya way, Las Vegas, NV 89108, United States. iogbu832267@gmail.com
+Corresponding author: Ikechukwu Ogbu, MD, Doctor, Department of Internal Medicine, Mountainview Hospital, 2880 N Tenaya Way, Las Vegas, NV 89108, United States. iogbu832267@gmail.com

 Received: December 10, 2023